ibidem/mjolnir-cfs/+Docs/-02-Loading-Classes.md

 must be met.

  1. The module in which the class is present must be known by the autoloader;
- meaning, for the default structure you must specify it your `environment.php` file.
-If you are relying on a non-default structure this condition resumes to: it must somehow be included by `CFS::modules`, `CFS::frontmodules`, `CFS::backmodules`, or for namespace only access `CFS::namespacepaths`.
+ meaning, when using the recommended structure you must specify it in your `environment.php` file.
+If you are relying on a non-default structure this condition resumes to: it must be included by `CFS::modules`, `CFS::frontmodules`, `CFS::backmodules`, or for namespace only access `CFS::namespacepaths`.
  2. If underscores within the class name are replaced with directory separators specific to the system, the class should result in a valid path segment and in combination with the path to the module itself and the current extention